p2panda/handbook/website/docs/01-writing-data/clients-nodes.md

 - a node can be used by many clients (federation)
   - this allows using p2panda from a browser without installing software
 - [aquadoggo][aquadoggo] is the reference node implementation
-- nodes offer a JSON RPC API that is used by clients to connect and exchange data
+- nodes offer a [JSON RPC API][queries] that is used by clients to connect and exchange data
-  - TODO: add documentation of our JSON RPC API

 ## Clients